maxCodeVector/Monopoly/README.md

 ./start.sh [class dir]
 ```

+Then ther server will start running and listen to the requests in port 12000 (you could change the port number in server.logic.MonoServer.
+As seen below).

 ### Extend Usage

 This part tell you how to extend this server by adding more function of game or even building another type of server(may be file downloader, I hope so).